jacan20/portfolio/_posts/2024-03-15-indy-car-steering-controller.md

 - **System Modeling:** We began by deriving the equations of motion that describe the vehicle dynamics.
 - **Control Design:** Using the derived equations, we developed transfer functions and state-space representations to capture the system’s behavior.
 - **Analysis Techniques:** Our approach included classical methods like Root Locus and Bode Plot analysis to assess stability and performance.
 We also ran step response simulations to verify our control design.
-- **Validation:** Finally, the performance of the steering control system was evaluated in a simulated Indy 500 track environment at a top speed of **108 m/s**, ensuring that our design was robust under high-speed conditions.
+- **Validation:** Finally, the performance of the steering control system was evaluated in a simulated Indy 500 track environment at a top speed of **108 m/s** (**242 MPH**), ensuring that our design was robust under high-speed conditions.

 ## System Modeling & Vehicle Dynamics